eissamonet/NoteTaker/README.md

 ## Usage

-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This application will use an Express.js back-end, and will save and retrieve note data from a JSON file.
+You can use the following link to access the deployed application on Heroku: https://whispering-gorge-77123-04817dde65b0.herokuapp.com/.

 <img width="1440" alt="Screenshot 2023-08-21 at 10 10 10 PM" src="https://github.com/eissamonet/NoteTaker/assets/133728858/74f44721-22d6-4f52-b18b-cfd322dec99b">